 Agricultural Production is within the Agriculture & Agriculture Operations field of study.
-In this field, Agricultural Production students make up 958 graduates per year.
-In the U. S., Agricultural Production is the 171st most popular college major.
+1,005 Agricultural Production students graduate each year from Agriculture & Agriculture Operations programs.
+In the U. S., Agricultural Production is the 170th most popular college major.

 Look over the ranking breakdown for more info about the selection of the most popular Agricultural Production colleges.

 It's hard to beat Virginia Tech if you wish to pursue Agricultural Production as a major.
 Want a large student body?
 This college has over 20,000 students on campus.

 With 88.0% of the instructors working full time, students are sure to get plenty of face time with instructors.
 The student body at this school is really diverse and is represented by undergraduates from over 44 states and territories and at least 44 countries.
 Learn more to check out how well Virginia Tech ranks in other categories.

 Any student pursuing a degree in Agricultural Production has to look into Averett University.
 Students who enjoy a more slow-paced life will appreciate Averett University's location in the small town of Danville, Virginia.

 Around 69.0% of the instructors at Averett University are full-time and get normal office hours, so they tend to be more accessible to help.
 Don't be concerned about affording Averett University; 97.0% of their students receive some form of financial aid.
 View all of Averett University's rankings to find out more.